weipinglim/Project-GetCleanData/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Note that the source code (GettingCleaningDataProject.R) has to reside in the same working directory as the data folder (UCI HAR Dataset).

+###Summary of files in the repo

+There are 4 files in this repo
+  * run_analysis.R - R source code to generate the tidy data from the Samsung dataset
+  * README.md - Provides general info and describes how the code works
+  * Codebook.md - Provides info about the tidy dataset generated
+  * GetCleanDataProject_Step5.txt - The exported tidy dataset in text format

 ###Summary of Source Code